mauroservienti/NServiceBus.IntegrationTesting/README.md

 Defining an NServiceBus integration test is a multi-step process, composed of:

-- Make sure endpoints configuration can be istantiated by tests
+- Make sure endpoints configuration can be instantiated by tests
 - Define endpoints used in each test; and if needed customize each endpoint configuration to adapt to the test environment
 - Define tests and completion criteria
 - Assert on tests results

-### Make sure endpoints configuration can be istantiated by tests
+### Make sure endpoints configuration can be instantiated by tests

 One of the goals of end-to-end testing a NServiceBus endpoint is to make sure that what gets tested is the real production code, not a copy of it crafted for the tests.
 The production endpoint configuration has to be used in tests.
 To make sure that the testing infrastructure can instantiate the endpoint configuration there are a couple of options, with many variations.

 #### Inherit from EndpointConfiguration

 It's possible to create a class that inherits from `EndpointConfiguration` and then use it in both the production endpoint and the tests.
-To make so that the testing infrastructure can automatically instantiate it, the class must have a parameterless constructor, like in the following snippet:
+To make so that the testing infrastructure can automatically instantiate it, the class must have a parameter-less constructor, like in the following snippet:

 <!-- snippet: inherit-from-endpoint-configuration -->
 <a id='snippet-inherit-from-endpoint-configuration'></a>